 In this video we are discussing the Download Manager Micropayment integration, which adds a virtual currency layer to your WordPress Downloads Directory infrastructure.

-This means that when a user downloads or uploads a file, such as a music file or software zip file, they will be charged a specific amount of points that will be deducted from their virtual wallet.
+This means that when a user downloads or uploads a file, such as a music file or software zip file, they will be charged a specific amount of points that will be deducted from their digital wallet.

 Setting up your Virtual Currency